Close Alert Banner

 Jo-Anne is also actively involved in the community and on several Boards of Directors.
 She was Second Vice-Chair of the Board of Trustees of CHEO until September 2016 and is continuing on the Board of CHEO, Vice-Chair of the City of Ottawa Board of Health and is a member of the Calian Board of Directors.
 She was a founding board member of the Board of Directors of the Champlain Local Health Integration Network (LHIN), 2005-2010.
 Jo-Anne has received several awards for her work in the community, including the 2012 Queen Elizabeth II Diamond Jubilee Medal and the 2012 Dirigeante de l'année, Secteur Communautaire (2012 CEO of the year, Non-Profit sector) Award from the Regroupement des gens d'affaires de la capitale nationale.

-Jim Armour, Vice chair
+Jim Armour, Vice-Chair

-Prior to joining Summa, Jim served as Director of Communications and Marketing at the Canadian Medical Association where he played a key role in their efforts to improve access, reduce wait times and address Canada’s doctor shortage.
+Prior to joining Summa, Jim served as Director of Communications and Marketing for the Canadian Medical Association where he played a key role in their efforts to improve access, reduce wait times and address Canada’s doctor shortage.

 Jim worked on Parliament Hill from 1994 to 2000 and from 2002 to 2005.
 He was Communications Director for two Leaders of the Official Opposition and helped brand the launch of both the Canadian Alliance and the Conservative Party of Canada.
 This interest in marketing strategy and tactics was furthered by the two years he spent with one of Atlantic Canada’s top advertising agencies.

-Originally from St. John’s Newfoundland, Jim has a B.A.
-(Hons) from McGill and a M.A. in Newfoundland History from Memorial University.
+Originally from St. John’s Newfoundland, Jim has a BA (Hons) from McGill and a MA in Newfoundland History from Memorial University.
 He also earned his APR accreditation from the Canadian Public Relations Society and has a CAAP designation from the Institute of Communication Agencies.

 Filipe Dinis, Treasurer